com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

   - Creation of the central star graph based on the search actor and actors dictionnaries.
   - Implementation of the display of movie poster for the search or clicked actor.
+  - Implementation of listener based on click on nodes to display specific informations.
   - Implementation and creation of the famous ranking dictionnary.
   - Feature of filtering the graph based on this ranking.
   - Implementation of the node-slider to vary the number of nodes displayed.